department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="reserve-component">Member of a reserve component</button>
 <div id="reserve-component" class="usa-accordion-content">

-During a period of:
+One of these is true:
-- Active duty for training, the person became disabled or died from a disease or injury incurred or aggravated in line of duty, **or**
+- During a period of active duty for training, the person became disabled or died from a disease or injury incurred or aggravated in line of duty, **or**
-- Inactive duty training, was disabled or died from an injury or certain cardiovascular disorders gotten or made worse in line of duty.
+- During a period of inactive duty training, was disabled or died from an injury or certain cardiovascular disorders gotten or made worse in line of duty.
 </div>
 </li>